fnune/fnune.github.io/_posts/2025-07-20-nixos-on-a-tuxedo-infinitybook-pro-14-gen9-amd.markdown

 };
 ```

 The NixOS Wiki has [an article on TUXEDO devices][nixos-wiki-tuxedo].
 It points at the fact that, as of July 2025, there is no package in `nixpkgs` that can install the official TUXEDO Control Center.
-It looks like the reasons include implementation attempts including [thousands of generated Nix code to declare the dependencies of the Angular frontend][thousands], and the frontend [requiring Electron 11], which was [released in 2020][electron-11-release] and is deemed ancient.
+It looks like the reasons include implementation attempts including [thousands of generated Nix code to declare the dependencies of the Angular frontend][thousands], and the frontend requiring Electron 11, which was [released in 2020][electron-11-release] and is deemed ancient.
 It also points at a community flake that has been abandoned, and that makes this module available outside of `nixpkgs`.

 The other option suggested by the Wiki is to use [`tuxedo-rs`][tuxedo-rs], which exists because "TCC and its tccd service rely on Node.js which makes it slow, memory hungry and hard to package".
 I agree in principle, but it lacks certain features that I found useful in the TUXEDO Control Center: